Washington-Ice-Climbing/ice-conditions-map/README.md

 ```.env
 npm run dev
 ```
-The app should launch in a browser.
+The app should launch in a browser at `http://localhost:3000`.
 It will reload on changes to any file in the `pages` or `components` directory.

 ### Adding dependencies
 For normal deps: